-The length at 50% maturity was calculated using the morp_mature function in the sizeMat R package (Torrejon-Magallanes 2017) using all of the length at maturity data available from the Stark (2007) study for the Gulf of Alaska.
+The length at 50% maturity was calculated using the morp_mature function in the sizeMat R package (Torrejon-Magallanes 2017) using all of the length-at-maturity data available from the Stark (2007) study for the Gulf of Alaska.
 This included some maturity data that was not available to Stark (2007) at the time of publication and some maturities from March and April not used in the calculation of L50% published.
 This resulted in the following values: length at 50% maturity = 57.3 cm and slope of linearized logistic equation = -0.27365.